stereolabs/zed-yolo/zed_cpp_sample/README.md

 # Stereolabs ZED - YOLO 3D in C++

-This package lets you use YOLO the deep learning object detector using the ZED stereo camera and the ZED SDK C++.
+This package lets you use YOLO, the deep learning object detector using the ZED stereo camera and the ZED SDK C++.

+**NOTE** : This package works with YOLO V2, YOLO V3, YOLO V4

 The below image will be used to display the detected objects alongside the distance of each, using the ZED Depth.